Parallel Algorithms for Structured Sparse Support Vector Machines: Application in Music Genre Classification: Numerical results

-In Table \ref{tab7}, only the cases with 5, 10 and 20 sub-machines are presented.
-The results of parallel computing with more sub-machines are shown in Figure \ref{fig:placeholder}.
+In Table \ref{tab7}, only the cases with 5, 10 and 20 local machines are presented.
+The results of parallel computing with more local machines are shown in Figure \ref{fig:placeholder}.
 Figure \ref{fig:placeholder} reports the schematic diagrams of the changes in computation time and classification accuracy as $K$ increases.
 Regarding the computation time in Figure \ref{fig:placeholder}, when $K$ is greater than 20, the computation time tends to stabilize and no longer decreases.
 The reason for this is that the memory of the machine used in our experiment is limited, and it can only support the parallel operation of about 20 machines at a time.
 If there are more machines, due to insufficient memory, the acceleration effect cannot be achieved.
 As for CAR, it keeps decreasing as the number of machines increases.
 This is still due to the drawbacks of the consensus structure.
-When the number of sub-machines increases, the accuracy of the iterative solution will decline.
+When the number of local machines increases, the accuracy of the iterative solution will decline.